The weak commutativity construction for Lie algebras

 \begin{lemma} A Lie algebra $\mf{g}$ is of type $FP_2$ if and only if there is a finitely presented Lie algebra $\mf{h}$ and an ideal $\mf{r} \subseteq \mf{h}$ such that $\mf{g} \simeq \mf{h}/\mf{r}$ and $\mf{r}=\mf{r}'$. \end{lemma}

 This is well-known for groups.
 The proof that we can find in \cite{BridsonKoch}, Lemma 3.1, can be easily adapted to Lie algebras.
 Notice that this depends on the equivalence of the concepts of ``Lie algebra of type $FP_2$'' and ``almost finitely presented Lie algebra''.
-Again, the proof of Proposition 2.2 in \cite{Bieri} works perfectly fine.
+Again, the proof of Proposition 2.2 in \cite{Bieri} works perfectly fine when translated to Lie algebras.

 It is clear that retracts of finitely presentable Lie algebras are again finitely presentable.
 This is also true for the homological finiteness properties that we consider.
 Again, this is well-known for groups.